 Meeting With Your Plastic Surgeon

-During the initial consultation, your plastic surgeon will ask you (or your child) how you would like your ears to look after the procedure.
+During the initial consultation, your surgeon will ask you (or your child) how you would like your ears to look after the procedure.
 He will also thoroughly explain the procedure and its expected results and answer any questions you have.
 The type of anesthesia to be used and cost and payment information will also be discussed.
 You will be asked to provide a medical history.

 Your plastic surgeon and the team at West End Plastic Surgery will: